 Safeguards Against Elder Financial Abuse

 Grandma goes to her banker or investment advisor and asks that $15,000.00 be used from her account to purchase a gift card.
 The financial professional suspects that grandma is the victim of a scam, but it is grandma’s money, grandma is insisting that this be done now, and she is adamant that no one must know about this.
 If the banker/advisor could let someone know, grandma might be able to avoid being scammed, or at least prevent additional scams (if a scam works once, the scammers will not stop trying to get more funds from the same victim).
 However, grandma’s privacy is also extremely important and the banker/advisor doesn’t want to be sued or lose her job.
+Financial abuse is a growing threat to the senior community.
+This article provides resources to build safeguards against elder financial abuse.

 Seniors are the main victims of the $16.8 billion per year identity theft and cybercrime industry in the U.S. They are particularly targeted because they often have access to money, are stereotyped as having less familiarity with modern technology, and may have age-related physical and/or cognitive deterioration that could make them more susceptible to financial abuse.
 In 2018, Congress and FINRA (the Financial Industry Regulatory Authority) gave us some tools to help protect seniors from financial abuse.